Motorway Services Online

 Down-sides

-Most customers will tell you they prefer online services because they are easier to find, and they mean you don't get caught up in traffic at the junction.
+Most customers will tell you they prefer online service areas because they are easier to find, and they mean you don't get caught up in traffic at the junction.
 This is true, but there are a few negatives.

 Secondly, introducing a new exit to a high-speed road introduces new safety risks.
 This can be avoided if you take advantage of a junction that already exists.
 The problem is this is only true if the junction has plenty of spare capacity, and in the UK most of our motorway junctions are already congested and accident-prone.

 Drivers will often comment that the exits from service areas, when they lead straight to the main road, are usually far too short.
 This can be avoided if you're using a junction that is already built to a high standard, and it means the developer won't have to worry about the cost of building it.
-The 2020 update to the Design Manual for Roads and Bridges (DMRB) now states that exits for motorway services must be built to the same standard as any motorway junction, which will probably make them too expensive to build.
+The 2020 update to the Design Manual for Roads and Bridges (DMRB) now states that exits for motorway service areas must be built to the same standard as any motorway junction, which will probably make them too expensive to build; it also enforces minimum distances between exits, which limits the number of new sites available.

-Local councils tend to prefer offline services as they are more efficient and, as a result, smaller.
-It's drivers and England's national highway authority who stick up for online services.
+Local councils tend to prefer offline service areas as they are more efficient and, as a result, smaller.
+It's drivers and England's national highway authority who stick up for online service area.

 Online services

-This section lists official motorway services only.
+This section lists official motorway service areas only.
 You can also download it in in KML (for Google Earth and sat navs)

 Northern Ireland